Help Center

 How to Apply Filters to Several Widgets on a Page

-This tutorial gives detailed information on creating a new filter and applying it to different widgets using the JetSmartFilters plugin.
+This tutorial gives detailed information on applying a filter to different widgets using the WordPress JetSmartFilters plugin.

 This setup works only when the posts displayed via two widgets on one page (i.e., Listing Grid and Map Listings) belong to one Custom Post Type.